AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects.Extensions/AmlObjectsExtensions/New_FrameAttribute.md

 AmlObjectsExtensions.New_FrameAttribute Method
 ==============================================
-AutomationML 2.1 APICreates a new Frame attribute for the [IObjectWithAttributes][1] if no Frame attribute exists.
+Creates a new Frame attribute for the [IObjectWithAttributes][1] if no Frame attribute exists.
 The provided values are used to initialize the Frame attribute values.

   **Namespace:**  [Aml.Engine.AmlObjects.Extensions][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)